ArastoSahbaei/codic-education-server/readme.md

 5. Open MongoDB Compass

-6. Under New Connection -> click on the 'Connect' button
+6. Under New Connection -> click on 'Connect'

 7. Now you should be able to see the database in your menu